Call Us: (605) 229-3066

 2. • Broadleaf Weed Control (liquid application)

-This treatment is used to increase the level of nitrogen once again to keep your grass healthy and stimulate growth.
+This treatment will increase the level of nitrogen once again to keep your grass healthy and stimulate growth.

-This step will also eliminate and control all broadleaf weeds, such as dandelions (not crabgrass).
-It is important to keep your lawn healthy (watered and groomed) as this will help prevent any weeds from growing.
-The healthier the lawn, the less likely it is to have weeds.
-This will not control all weeds; however, with the full lawn analysis in the third step, we will monitor and treat the hard to control weeds, such as clover, wild violet, and purslane (not crabgrass, crabgrass treatment is included in the first treatment).
+This step will also eliminate and control all broadleaf weeds, such as dandelions.
+It is important to keep your lawn healthy (watered and groomed) as this will help prevent weeds from growing.
+The healthier the lawn, the less likely it is to have weed and disease issues.
+We will also monitor and treat the hard to control weeds, such as clover, wild violet, and purslane.

-This is when it is most important to keep your lawn mowed at its highest setting (generally 2 1/2 -3 inches) as we approach the hot season, however this should be common practice all summer long.
-Keeping your lawns at a taller height during this period of time will not only help control weeds and crabgrass (because it blocks sunlight needed for weeds to grow), your lawn is more likely to remain healthy through hot, dry weather and more likely to tolerate less water or heat stress.
+It is especially important to keep your lawn mowed at a high setting (generally 3-3 1/2 inches) as we approach the hot season, however this should be common practice all summer long.
+Keeping your lawns at a taller height during this period of time will not only help control weeds and crabgrass (because it blocks sunlight needed for weeds to grow), your lawn is more likely to remain healthy through hot, dry weather and more likely to tolerate less water and heat stress.

 Click here to see more tips on how you can keep your lawn healthy and looking good for the summer!!